 EBITDA means earnings before interest, tax, depreciation and amortisation.

-Interest payable under the Bank Loan, when finalised, will be paid as and when due each month from available cash reserves and is not expected to be capitalised into that loan.

-The Trust’s interest cover ratio for the year ended 31 December 2015 was 4.6 times, however the loan was drawn down for approximately only 3 months in the reporting period.
+The Trust’s interest cover ratio for the year ended 31 December 2015 was 3.6 times, calculated from 1 October 2015 from when the loan was drawn down for 3 months in the reporting period.

-For further information on the Trust’s interest cover ratio, see section 1.9.5 of the PDS (which should be read in conjunction with the financial information in Section 6 of the PDS and the investment risks in Section 4 of the PDS).

 Loan Covenants

 The Bank Loan has various financial covenants which must be complied with.
+The Trust is in compliance with all covenants.

 Under the terms of the Bank Loan the ‘loan to value’ ratio must be at or below 50%.
-The ‘loan to value’ ratio is the amount of the Bank Loan divided by the value of Properties and was 31.86% at 31 December 2015.
+The ‘loan to value’ ratio is the amount of the Bank Loan divided by the value of Properties and was 31.9% at 31 December 2015.
 The Properties would need to fall in value by approximately 36% for this target covenant to be breached.